Advertising for Personal Injury Clients With Google Ads?

 Use a Google Ads Campaign Manager and Work With Him or Her

-I have an extensive resume which includes studying aeronautical engineering, being one of the first computer hackers in 1971, starting and managing several businesses, managing our advertising and websites, but I also have a personal injury law practice.
+I have an extensive resume which includes studying aeronautical engineering, being one of the first computer hackers in 1971, starting and managing several businesses, and managing our advertising and websites, but I also have a personal injury law practice.
 If I don’t have the time or expertise to manage a Google Ads campaign, you don’t.
 That’s why we use a Google Ads campaign management company.

 However, your Google Ads campaign manager needs and deserves a little help if you’re looking to stay competitive with Google Ads.
 While you’re not an expert on Google Ads, your campaign manager isn’t an expert on personal injury law.
-Help your campaign manager out by finding additional keywords that aren’t already in his or her list.
+Help your campaign manager out by finding additional keywords that aren’t already on his or her list.

-Mixing numbers, letters and symbols in your Google Ads title will increase conversions and ROI.
+Mixing numbers, letters, and symbols in your Google Ads title will increase conversions and ROI.
 If that mix is a brand, the increase is even more substantial.

 If you have a vanity phone number use it in your Google Ads title on the left side of the title.
 If your vanity phone number is trademarked, use the registered trademark symbol ®.
 If it’s not registered, use ™.